openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 There will be 2 OCS operator entries in OperatorHub covering each of the following modes.
 * Converged Mode -- Local Cluster / Hyperconverged
-* Independent Mode -- External Cluster (Ceph Cluster is deployed externally)
+* Independent Mode -- External Cluster (OCS Cluster is deployed externally)

 ### Converged Mode Design